This program is a named option in the Curriculum and Instruction MS.

-The secondary social studies program is a streamlined, graduate-level program which prepares students for a teaching license both in a specific content area at the secondary level (grades 4-12) and to work with English language learners (ESL certification, grades PK-12).
-Additional information may be found at https://uwteach.education.wisc.edu/
+The secondary social studies program is a streamlined, graduate-level program that prepares students for a teaching license both in a specific content area at the secondary level (grades 4-12) and to work with English language learners (ESL certification, grades PK-12).
+Additional information may be found at https://uwteach.education.wisc.edu.

 The program spans two summers and an intervening academic year.
 Throughout this time, students take graduate-level courses and engage in fieldwork associated with those courses.
 To earn the degree, students must complete a master's project.

-A teacher certification program is offered as a Master of Science in Curriculum and Instruction with various named options: Englishmathematics, science, social studies, and world language.
+Notes: A teacher certification program is offered as a Master of Science in Curriculum and Instruction with various named options: English, mathematics, science, social studies, and world language.
 Candidates may apply for more than one content area.
 However, they will only be allowed to enroll in one area at a time.

 Elementary teacher certification is not available through the Department of Curriculum and Instruction Master's program.
 Students who desire elementary teacher certification should contact Education Academic Services.